ourworldventures/ourworld_books_OLD/content/mama_samia_institute/experience.md

 ![image alt text](img/history_experience.png)

-More than 500.000.000 USD in exits.
-Average IRR for our investors was above 44% per year.
+More than 500.000.000 USD in exits, average IRR for our investors was above 44% per year.

 ## Technology Achievements of the institute founding team

 ### 3 World Records for Web Hosting (1997-2002)

 Our team launched the internet hosting and datacenter business in Europe.
 It's fair to say that we were at the beginning of the internet's enormous growth at that time.
 We hosted the largest websites in the world during this period.
-UEFA, Nasa, World Cup,, … Numerous times we demonstrated how to achieve super scale while staying sustainable.
+UEFA, Nasa, World Cup.Numerous times we demonstrated how to achieve super scale while staying sustainable.

 ### The first Backup Data Deduplication system in the world (2005)